 Operational Implications

 A train preparer when preparing a train must understand the many restrictions that affects the route or routes a fully composed train can travel upon.
 Providing for an additional train characteristic that affects the available routes a train can travel upon is not a challenge.
 The challenge comes in the shape of how to provide the information to the train preparer that a vehicle has a characteristic or not.
 The easiest way of providing this information would be to have each vehicle marked as either loud or quiet in some way.
 This would be best harmonised at an EU level but would result in every freight wagon requiring such a mark.
-The attached maps highlight the difficulty that railway undertakings and train preparers will have in identifying the routes that trains will need to take.
 A second challenge is to the use of single wagon consignments where a train preparer in one country may have no idea of the destination of a wagon but be preparing the train to travel from one marshalling yard to the next.
 An example of this can be seen by the maps as there can be no direct route for a louder vehicle to travel directly between Austria and Italy.

 Consideration for TSI Noise Working Party